 If you have not been offered a place at the school you want you can appeal.

 For community schools, the responsibility for appeals rests with us.
 You can appeal online, download an appeal form or contact the Customer Service Centre for an appeal form.
-You can return completed forms by email to firstname.lastname@example.org or by post to Democratic Services at County Hall, West Bridgford, Nottingham NG2 7QP.
+You can return completed forms by email to firstname.lastname@example.org, by post to Democratic Services at County Hall, West Bridgford, Nottingham NG2 7QP or by submitting your appeal using the online form.

 Academies, voluntary aided/foundation schools